Anima-OS/Project/README.md

 - The creation of a sustainable (soft) fork of the upstream Linux kernel.
 - Replacing the Code of Conduct with a more sensible, technology-centric meritocratic oath.
   The Code of Standards (https://anima-os.github.io/CoS/CODE_OF_STANDARDS)
-- Investigating Rust integration as well as the creation of a standardized kernel module toolkit (think IOKit/Driver Kit).
+- Investigating Rust integration, as well as the creation of a standardized kernel module toolkit (think IOKit/Driver Kit).

 ### Other sidegoals: